The velocity dispersion function of red galaxies in four Hubble Frontier Fields galaxy clusters: Data availability

 \section{Data availability}

-The catalogues of structural parameters presented in Appendix \ref{appendix:cat_description} will be available at the CDS via anonymous ftp to cdsarc.cds.unistra.fr or via https://cdsarc.cds.unistra.fr/viz-bin/cat/J/A+A/ after the publication of the final version of the paper.
+The catalogues of structural parameters presented in Appendix \ref{appendix:cat_description} are available at the CDS via anonymous ftp to cdsarc.cds.unistra.fr or via https://cdsarc.cds.unistra.fr/viz-bin/cat/J/A+A/709/A254.

 \begin{appendix}